scikit-learn-contrib/boruta_py/README.md

 * Automatic n_estimator selection

 * Ranking of features

 For more details, please check the top of the docstring.

 We highly recommend using pruned trees with a depth between 3-7.

-### BorutaPyPlus ###

-After playing around a lot with the original code I identified a few areas where the core algorithm could be improved.
-I basically ran lots of benchmarking tests on simulated datasets (scikit-learn's amazing make_classification was used for generating these).
+Also, after playing around a lot with the original code I identified a few areas where the core algorithm could be improved/altered to make it less strict and more applicable to biological data, where the Bonferroni correction might be overly harsh.

 __Percentile as threshold__
 The original method uses the maximum of the shadow features as a threshold in deciding which real feature is doing better than the shadow ones.
 This could be overly harsh.

-To control this, in the 2nd version the perc parameter sets the percentile of the shadow features' importances, the algorithm uses as the threshold.
-The default of 99 is close to taking the maximum, but as it's a percentile, it changes with the size of the dataset.
+To control this, I added the perc parameter, which sets the percentile of the shadow features' importances, the algorithm uses as the threshold.
+The default of 100 which is equivalent to taking the maximum as the R version of Boruta does, but it could be relaxed.
+Note, since this is the percentile, it changes with the size of the dataset.
 With several thousands of features it isn't as stringent as with a few dozens at the end of a Boruta run.

 __Two step correction for multiple testing__
-The correction for multiple testing was improved by making it a two step process, rather than a harsh one step Bonferroni correction.
+The correction for multiple testing was relaxed by making it a two step process, rather than a harsh one step Bonferroni correction.

 We need to correct firstly because in each iteration we test a number of features against the null hypothesis (does a feature perform better than expected by random).
-For this the Bonferroni correction is used in the original code which is known to be too stringent in such scenarios, and also the original code corrects for n features, even if we are in the 50th iteration where we only have k<<n features left.
+For this the Bonferroni correction is used in the original code which is known to be too stringent in such scenarios (at least for biological data), and also the original code corrects for n features, even if we are in the 50th iteration where we only have k<<n features left.
 For this reason the first step of correction is the widely used Benjamini Hochberg FDR.

 Following that however we also need to account for the fact that we have been testing the same features over and over again in each iteration with the same test.
 For this scenario the Bonferroni is perfect, so it is applied by deviding the p-value threshold with the current iteration index.

-We highly recommend using pruned trees with a depth between 3-7.
+If this two step correction is not required, the two_step parameter has to be set to False, then (with perc=100) BorutaPy behaves exactly as the R version.

 * * *